 To minimise its price risk the Group and parent entity offer a range of investment funds in a variety of domestic and international equities, property and fixed interest securities, and across a number of investment managers.
 Exposure to these funds is driven by clients and their financial advisers, and is not managed by the Group.
 Not all of the funds are publicly traded or invest in publicly traded securities.
-Sensitivity analysis is therefore based on the assumption that all funds under advice, administration and management had increased or decreased by 10% (2008 - 10%) against actual market movements, with all other variables held constant other than commission that is paid out of such income.
+Sensitivity analysis is therefore based on the assumption that all funds under advice, administration and management had increased or decreased by 10% (2009 - 10%) against actual market movements, with all other variables held constant other than commission that is paid out of such income.

-IMPACT ON POST-TAX PROFIT IMPACT ON EQUITY
+IMPACT ON PC IMPACT ON POST-TAX PROFIT IMPACT ON EQUITY

-2009 2008 2009 2008
+2010 2010 2009 2009

 \$'000 \$'000 \$'000 \$'000

+Revenue impact from -10% movement in

+valuation of unlisted unit trusts (44) (51) (44) (51)

+Revenue impact from +/- 10% movement in

-Overall market movement on management fees 1,581 2,023 1,581 2,023
+funds under administration and management 1,681 1,581 1,681 1,581